Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 This card is best for business owners and employees who frequently fly American Airlines or partner airlines and can take advantage of reward flights you’ll earn on those airlines.
-Unlike many airline-branded business cards, some non-travel business purchases earn the highest rate of rewards in addition to airline purchases, so this CitiBusiness card is also a good option if your business spends heavily on things like office supplies and telecommunication bills, like phone and internet.
+Unlike many airline-branded business cards, some non-travel business purchases earn the highest rate of rewards in addition to airline purchases, so this CitiBusiness card is also a good option if your business spends heavily on things satellite, cable, telecommunications, car rentals, and gas.

 Good bonus for new cardholders